 What are alternative investments?

-Private capital is an umbrella term that includes any equity investments in private companies that can later be sold off for a profit.
-This could look like buying out a failing business and restructuring it or investing in a startup with strong potential.
+- Private capital: This includes any investment in private companies that can later be sold off for a profit.
+This usually includes buying failing companies looking to bounce back or investing in promising startups poised to grow exponentially.

 - Real estate: Property can be a great hedge against inflation as it is not dependent on market performance.

 - Managed futures: Managed futures funds attempt to take advantage of shifting tides during market declines.